oceanprotocol/barge/README.md

 `--local-kovan-node`        | Runs a light node of the `kovan` network and connects the node to the `kovan` network.
 `--reuse-ganache-database`  | Configures a running `ganache` node to use a persistent database.
 `--acl-contract`            | Configures secret-store `acl_contract` option to enable secret-store authorization.
+`--force-pull`              | Force pulling the latest revision of the used Docker images.
-`--purge`                   | Removes the containers, volumes, artifact folder and networks used by the script.
+`--purge`                   | Removes the Docker containers, volumes, artifact folder and networks used by the script.

 ## Docker Building Blocks

-Ocean compose consists of a set of building blocks that can be combined to form a local test environment.
-By default all building blocks will be started with the `./start_ocean.sh` script.
+Barge consists of a set of building blocks that can be combined to form a local test environment.
+By default all building blocks will be started by the `start_ocean.sh` script.

 ### Pleuston